unahouExosite/docs/portals/README.md

 * `<directory-path>` can be `[\/\-_0-9A-Za-z]*`.
 * `<field-name-*>` is `^[\-0-9_A-Za-z]*$`.

-Submission of this form redirects the page to "/api/portals/v1/fs/{directory-path}/{subdirectory}".
+Submitting this form redirects the page to "/api/portals/v1/fs/{directory-path}/{subdirectory}".

 The response entity body is: